smartcontractkit/chainlink-ccip/docs/Kind.md

 devspace run purge-kind
 ```

 This command will not affect your local Docker images or configuration files.
-To deploy a new Kind cluster, simply execute ./cribbit.sh again and select kind as the provider.
+To deploy a new Kind cluster, simply execute `crib init` again, or exit and re-enter the nix shell (which runs it automatically).